Claims Level Mutual Recognition

 Our two existing certification schemes are very similar in terms of objectives and impact; however, we have published details on our website outlining what Rainforest Alliance seal means and how it relates to a product or an ingredient grown on farms certified to either the Rainforest Alliance Sustainable Agriculture Standard or the UTZ Code of Conduct.
 Companies are welcome to link to this page from their own communications to ensure full transparency and disclosure as we transition to our new standard.

 What seal or logo will be used for the new certification program?

 The UTZ label will be gradually phased out.
-Meanwhile, companies can continue to submit UTZ labelling approval requests at least until the end of 2022.
-We will also continue to offer support for UTZ certified brands and products, from sourcing through marketing.
+Meanwhile, companies can continue to submit UTZ labelling approval requests at least until the end of 2022, with the exception of cocoa labelling, which as of October 2020 can be approved with the new Rainforest Alliance seal only.
+We will continue to offer support for UTZ certified brands and products, from sourcing through marketing.